 We are looking forward to welcoming your child to our reception class in September 2021.

-As the school is currently closed to members of the public we are unable to have our usual open sessions.
-Instead we have put lots of information on this page.
+As the school is currently closed to members of the public we are unable to have our usual welcome meeting.
+Instead, we have put lots of information on this page.
 We hope you find it useful.
-Please come to our Open Morning on 28th October between 9.30 and 11.00am to see our fantastic school.
+Please come to our Open Afternoon on Wednesday 2nd June from 2 pm to see our fantastic school and meet the staff.

 We will update information regularly so please check back.
 If you don't see the information you want please telephone or email the school and we will do our best to help.
 To apply for a place in Reception you will need to follow the instructions on the Central Beds Web site- School places in Reception 2021.